 Amanda Parris just wrote her first play — and she has some tips for other first-time playwrights

-The host of CBC Arts: Exhibitionists is currently staging her debut play The Other Side of the Game
+The host of CBC Arts: Exhibitionists learned plenty of lessons while writing her play Other Side of the Game

 I've often wished that I was one of those creative geniuses I used to hear about — the ones who, after being struck with a brilliant idea, huddle away for two weeks working furiously and then emerge with a theatrical masterpiece ready for the stage.